-The National VET Regulator must have regard to all matters it considers relevant that are specified in this Schedule when determining whether:
+The Council must have regard to all matters it considers relevant that are specified in this Schedule when determining whether:

-an NVR registered training organisation;
+a WA registered provider;

-a governing person of an NVR registered training organisation;
+a governing person of a WA registered provider;

-a person applying to become an NVR registered training organisation; or
+a person applying to become a WA registered provider; or

-a governing person of a person applying to become an NVR registered training organisation,
+a governing person of a person applying to become a WA registered provider,

-is, or would be, a fit and proper person for the purposes of registration, renewing registration, or maintaining registration as an NVR registered training organisation under the Act.
+is, or would be, a fit and proper person for the purposes of registration, renewing registration, or maintaining registration as a WA registered provider under the Act.

-Note: This section does not limit the types of persons which the National VET Regulator may have regard to when undertaking a fit and proper person assessment.
+Note: This section does not limit the types of persons which the Council may have regard to when undertaking a fit and proper person assessment.

 2 Compliance with law

-Regardless of whether a conviction has been recorded, the National VET Regulator may have regard to whether the person has been found guilty of an offence against, or ordered to pay a pecuniary penalty under, a law of the Commonwealth or a State or Territory.
+Regardless of whether a conviction has been recorded, the Council may have regard to whether the person has been found guilty of an offence against, or ordered to pay a pecuniary penalty under, a law of the Commonwealth or a State or Territory.

-Note: Part VIIC of the Crimes Act 1914 includes provisions that, in certain circumstances, relieve persons from the requirement to disclose spent convictions and require persons aware of such convictions to disregard them.
-Nothing in subsection (1) affects the operation of Part VIIC of the Crimes Act 1914.
+Note: This provision does not affect the operation of the Spent Convictions Act 1988 (WA) or other legislation that relieves persons from the requirement to disclose spent convictions and requires persons aware of such convictions to disregard them.

-The National VET Regulator may have regard to the seriousness of, and the time elapsed since the offence, conviction, or matter to which the pecuniary penalty relates occurred.
+The Council may have regard to the seriousness of, and the time elapsed since the offence, conviction, or matter to which the pecuniary penalty relates occurred.

-The National VET Regulator may have regard to whether the person is currently involved in proceedings before a court or tribunal.
+The Council may have regard to whether the person is currently involved in proceedings before a court or tribunal.

-The National VET Regulator may have regard to whether the person has been found guilty of a foreign offence (within the meaning of section 85ZL of the Crimes Act 1914).
+The Council may have regard to whether the person has been found guilty of a foreign offence (within the meaning of section 85ZL of the Crimes Act 1914 (Cth)).

 3 Management history

-The National VET Regulator may have regard to whether one or more of the following has been cancelled, revoked, suspended or rejected:
+The Council may have regard to whether one or more of the following has been cancelled, revoked, suspended or rejected:

-the person’s registration as an NVR registered training organisation;
+the person’s registration as a registered training organisation;

-the person’s application for registration or renewal of registration as an NVR registered training organisation;
+the person’s application for registration or renewal of registration as a registered training organisation;

-the person’s approval as an approved course provider (within the meaning of the VET Student Loans Act 2016) or VET provider (within the meaning of the Higher Education Support Act 2003);
+the person’s approval as an approved course provider (within the meaning of the VET Student Loans Act 2016 (Cth)) or VET provider (within the meaning of the Higher Education Support Act 2003 (Cth));

 subsidy funding arrangements with a State or Territory for the provision of education services by the person.

-The National VET Regulator may have regard to whether the person has:
+The Council may have regard to whether the person has:

-breached a condition of registration as an NVR registered training organisation; or
+breached a condition of registration as a registered training organisation; or

 had a condition imposed by way of sanction on a registration, approval or arrangement mentioned in subsection (1) and has breached such a condition.

-The National VET Regulator may have regard to whether the person has ever been a manager or director of a registered higher education provider (within the meaning of the Tertiary Education Quality and Standards Agency Act 2011) or registered provider (within the meaning of the Education Services for Overseas Students Act 2000) during a period in which the registered higher education provider or registered provider was determined to have breached a condition of its registration under the:
+The Council may have regard to whether the person has ever been a manager or director of a registered higher education provider (within the meaning of the Tertiary Education Quality and Standards Agency Act 2011 (Cth)) or registered provider (within the meaning of the Education Services for Overseas Students Act 2000 (Cth)) during a period in which the registered higher education provider or registered provider was determined to have breached a condition of its registration under the:

-Education Services for Overseas Students Act 2000; or
+Education Services for Overseas Students Act 2000 (Cth); or

-Tertiary Education Quality and Standards Agency Act 2011.
+Tertiary Education Quality and Standards Agency Act 2011 (Cth).

-The National VET Regulator may have regard to whether the person has ever been involved:
+The Council may have regard to whether the person has ever been involved:

 in the business of delivering courses or other services on behalf of a person that was the subject of regulatory action described in subsections (1), (2) or (3); or

-with an entity at the time that entity was found to have breached a government training contract.
+with a registered training organisation at the time that organisation was found to have breached a government training contract.